 Sales from PURPOSE go directly to our program to fund the survivors' wages and care.
-PURPOSE accounts for over half of International Sanctuary's annual revenue.
-International Sanctuary employed 179 survivors of human trafficking in 2019-20.
+International Sanctuary employed over 500 survivors of human trafficking since 2007.

 What is human trafficking?

-Human Trafficking is modern-day slavery.It is the force, fraud, or coercion of men, women, and children around the world.
-Human trafficking occurs when a perpetrator, often referred to as a trafficker, takes an ACTION, and then employs the MEANS of force, fraud, or coercion for the PURPOSE of compelling the victim to provide commercial sex acts or labor or services.
-At a minimum, one element from each area must be present to establish a potential situation of human trafficking in a US Court of Law.
+Human trafficking is modern-day slavery.It is the force, fraud, or coercion of men, women, and children around the world.
+Human trafficking occurs when a perpetrator, often referred to as a trafficker, takes an action, and then employs the means of force, fraud, or coercion for the purpose of compelling the victim to provide commercial sex acts or labor or services.

 Global human trafficking statistics

-$150 Billion Dollar Industry - The fastest growing criminal industry in the world, it generates more money than Nike, Starbucks, and Google combined.
+$150 billion industry - The fastest growing criminal industry in the world, it generates more money than Nike, Starbucks, and Google combined.